 A Bill to require providers of electronic communications networks to grant other such providers access to their apparatus where that is necessary to ensure consistent network coverage; to prevent those providers from charging more than the standard market rate for such access; to require the regulator to impose penalties on providers who unreasonably fail to grant such access; to make provision for the purpose of incentivising providers to allow customers of other providers to use their networks where access cannot be granted to their apparatus; and for connected purposes.

-This bill would require telecoms network operators to grant access to their network infrastructure to other providers where it is needed to ensure broad and reliable coverage.
-It would ban charging above standard market rates for that access, give the regulator power to penalise unreasonable refusals, and create incentives to allow customers of one provider to use another provider’s network when direct access to infrastructure isn’t possible.
-It has been introduced in the House of Commons and is currently at its second reading, sponsored by Helen Morgan.
+The Access to Telecommunications Networks Bill would require providers of electronic communications networks to grant access to their infrastructure to other providers when needed to ensure consistent network coverage.
+It would prevent charging more than the standard market rate for such access, and give the regulator powers to penalise unreasonable refusals.
+It also includes incentives to allow customers of one provider to use another provider's network where direct access to equipment cannot be granted.

-The bill is at the second reading stage in the House of Commons.
-If it progresses, it will move to committee stage and further readings.
+The bill is currently at the 2nd reading in the House of Commons; after this stage it would move to committee for detailed examination and further readings.

 Generated 21 February 2026